rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 - Loose visual track of the rocket as it ascends into the sky due to cloud cover or it simply moving too fast
 - Loose visual track of the rocket as it descends and not know where it landed
 - Have the rocket severely weathercock (turn into the wind) and arc towards the horizon
-- Deploy a parachute that provides a safe descent rate at apogee, or other high altitude, either on purpose, or due to a dual-deploy malfunction, and have it be carried off by prevailing winds
+- Deploy a parachute that provides a safe descent rate at apogee, or another high altitude, either on purpose, or due to a dual-deploy malfunction, and have it be carried off by prevailing winds
 - Have everything work perfectly but still need to walk several miles to recover it

 There are ways to mitigate each of these occurrences but having a tracking device of some kind helps lend peace of mind.
-No one wants to loose a rocket.
+No one wants to lose a rocket.
 They are expensive: components, all the time you spent getting things just right, avionics, reloadable motor hardware, etc.
 And, the whole point of flying a rocket is to get it back and do it again.

-In the late 90s and early 00s I used two methods of tracking:
+In the late 90s and early aughts I used two methods of tracking:

 - A 440MHz beacon made by Adept (now out of business; the beacon also required a HAM radio license, scanner, and directional gain antenna)
 - GPS telemetry